factsheet – cost of owning a cat

 For maximum health and social benefits both male and female cats need to be desexed before they are sexually mature.
 This can be as early as 10 weeks of age.
 For more information about the importance of desexing please read our factsheet on Desexing or see the video on our YouTube channel.

 It is a legal requirement for all cats to be microchipped and placed on the NSW Pet Registry by the time they are 12 weeks old.
-For more information please read our factsheet on Microchipping.
+For more information please read our factsheet on Microchipping and registration.

 It is a legal requirement for all cats in NSW to be registered.

 Registration is for life.
 Please visit www.petregistry.nsw.gov.au

 If the cat is not desexed by 4 months of age, owners must pay an annual permit fee of $81 each year until the cat is desexed, in addition to the registration fee